RedHat-Healthcare/iDaaS-Connect/iDaaS-Connect-FHIR/README.md

-# Demo-iDAAS-Connect-FHIR
+# iDAAS Connect FHIR
-Demo of iDAAS Connect FHIR capabilities, this solution is intended to enable resources to get up and running and build a quick understanding of the iDAAS Connect FHIR overall capabilities. iDAAS has several key components that provide many capabilities. .To get the latest
+iDAAS Connect FHIR capabilities, this solution is intended to enable resources to get up and running quickly while being able to implement an extensive set of FHIR overall capabilities.
+To get the latest
 FHIR Resource support please go to the Connected Health/iDAAS
 <a href="https://www.connectedhealth-idaas.io/home/SupportedTransactions" target="_blank">
 Supported Transactions page</a>.
-Currently, we support almost 80 FHIR Resources!!!
+Currently, we support almost 90 FHIR Resources and/or bundles.
 In order to support features like searching a FHIR Server will be required.
 The iDAAS-Connect-FHIR component does fully support integrating to external vendor FHIR server, look in the running section below for more details and specifics.